ndornseif/pricklybird/README.md

 ### Conversion from pricklybird format

-- The pricklybird input string `s` must be a valid UTF-8 string containing only ASCII compatible characters.
+- The pricklybird input string `s` must be a valid UTF-8 string.
 - If `s` is empty the implementation must return an error.
-- Whitespace is trimmed from the beginning and end of `s` to get the shortened input string `u`
+- ASCII whitespace is trimmed from the beginning and end of `s` to get the shortened input string `u`, the implementaion may also trim non ASCII whitespace as defined by the unicode standard.
 - If `u` contains any character that is not a Hyphen-Minus or a letter from A-Z (case-insensitive) the input is considered invalid and an error must be returned
 - `u` is split into a list of words `l` at every Hyphen-Minus character (-)
 - If `l` is shorter than two words the input is invalid, since with checksum attached, every